We have developed a C++ WinRT Component DLL & C#.NET application in the post here:

 Windows runtime supports two apartment models.
 MTA & STA.
 If you have worked in VC++ COM, COM+ earlier, then you might have programmed the components for Multi Threaded Apartment model & Single Threaded Apartment model.

-Finally, the slide that caught my attention was the deployment pipeline process shown in Fig 6 that shows the overall view of the above mentioned information.
+Finally, the slide that caught my attention was the deployment pipeline process shown in Figure 6 that shows the overall view of the above mentioned information.

 Figure 6 showing the role of the deployment engine @ Build Con.